Carlos Matheu

-Carlos Javier Matheu (born 13 May 1985) is an Argentine professional footballer who plays as a centre back for Quilmes Atlético Club.
+Carlos Javier Matheu (born 13 May 1985) is an Argentine former professional footballer who played as a centre back for Quilmes Atlético Club.

 Career

 Club career

 Matheu made his professional debut in 2004 in Club Atletico Independiente, and soon established himself as a member of the first team squad.
 In the Apertura 2007 he chipped in with 4 goals in 15 games, a useful return for a defender.